hars123/Typescript-mini-Projects/README.md

 # Typescript-mini-Projects
-Some Typescript mini projects that helps you learning Types.
+Some Typescript mini projects that helps you learning Typescript.